What is a normal ear like?

 As long as the patient is well behaved and not in too much pain, the best way of seeing the ear canal is for a vet to look down the ear with an auriscope (special nozzle attached to a torch).
 The vet can assess the health of the ear flap, ear canal and ear drum.

 In cases where scoping is not possible, the patient may need to be examined under general anaesthetic.
-In some cases a general anaesthetic may be advised so the ears can be syringed clean or to allow removal of a foreign body.
+In some cases, a general anaesthetic may be advised so the ears can be syringed clean or to allow removal of a foreign body.

 Sometimes a smear of wax or pus from the ear is examined under a microscope to tell what type of inflammation or infection is present.
 In some severe or ongoing cases, a swab of the discharge is sent for culture to a laboratory, so the type of bacteria or fungus causing the problem can be identified and appropriate medication can be prescribed.

 In acute otitis, ear drops containing some combination of steroid, antibiotic, antiparasitic and antifungal agents are often used.
-Sometimes steroid injections or tablets are given to reduce inflammation and in some case antibiotic tablets may be dispensed.
+Sometimes steroid injections or tablets are given to reduce inflammation and in some cases, antibiotic tablets may be dispensed.

 A follow up examination is done 1-2 weeks later so that the vet can see whether the whole of the outer ear is now healthy or whether further management is needed.
 If things are going well, regular use of ear cleaning drops is usually advised to keep the ear clean and healthy.